privacy-scaling-explorations/sonobe-docs/src/design/nova-decider-onchain.md

 4. Pedersen commitments verification of $U_{EC,n}.\{ \overline{E}, \overline{W} \}$ with respect $W_{EC,n}$ (the witness of the committed instance)
 (where $\overline{E},\overline{W} \in E_2$, this check is native in $F_r$)
 <br>*The following check is done non-natively (in $F_r$):*
-5. check the correct RelaxedR1CS relation of $U_{EC,n}, W_{EC,n}$ of the CycleFoldCircuit (this is non-native operations and with naive sparse matrix-vector product blows up the number of constraints.
-We're trying to reduce the number of constraints [in this other hackmd](https://hackmd.io/x82lTH5oTcKE3uPHniuefw?view))
+5. check the correct RelaxedR1CS relation of $U_{EC,n}, W_{EC,n}$ of the CycleFoldCircuit (this is non-native operations and with naive sparse matrix-vector product blows up the number of constraints
 6. Check correct computation of the KZG challenges
 $$c_E = H(\overline{E}.\{x,y\}),~~c_W = H(\overline{W}.\{x,y\})$$
 which we do through in-circuit Transcript.